Skip to main content

 Hint: if you have two versions of your Python code, you can have one program external to the operator (as described above) and one program internal to the operator (as described below) and toggle them via the switch Use File Input Connector.

-Alternatively, disable Use File Input Connector and select Python Code if you wish to paste your Python code directly into the Execute Python operator.
+Alternatively, if you wish to paste your Python code directly into the Execute Python operator without creating an external file, click on Parameters, disable Use File Input Connector, and select Python Code.

 Parameter python code